CheaPhanith/Blockchain-Homework-003/readme.txt

 1. can use any text editor to export bin path nano ~/.bashrc
-2. find the commanded export as shown in bashrc and export
+2. export as shown in bashrc and export
 exmaple:

 export PATH=$PATH:/home/pop/blockchain/sampleDocker/BasicNetwork-2.0/bin